 For your own health, you can’t be shy about your food allergies or gluten sensitivities.
 Allergic Living helps you broach the topic, right from the first date.

-- Always carry emergency medications in a purse or a ‘man bag,’ including at least one auto-injector (the brands EpiPen or Auvi-Q, Allerject) and some Benadryl or Zyrtec [Reactine].
+- Always carry emergency medications in a purse or a ‘man bag,’ including at least one epinephrine auto-injector (though preferably two), and some Benadryl or Zyrtec [Reactine].

-- Always wear a MedicAlert bracelet.
-There are now attractive ones in 14K gold or silver and even with Swarvoski crystals and pearls for women.
+- Always wear a medical ID bracelet.
+There are now a vast range of trendy or elegant styles.
+MedicAlert even has ones Swarvoski crystals and pearls for women.

 - For longer outings, have safe snacks in your bag.

 - Be upfront from the start with a new date, explaining your allergies or intolerance.
 Make it clear that you have some dietary restrictions that have to be followed – either food allergies or celiac disease are serious conditions.
 Handled carelessly, the former could lead to a trip to the ER.
 Stress that, when you abide by your avoidance practices, your condition is completely manageable.

 Social Factor [SF]: Don’t put the dating partner in the position of reserving at a great restaurant, and then you have to turn down the invitation.